deadlysyn/neovimrc/README.md

 re-evaluate my choices -- removing plugins I didn't use, updating ones which had better alternatives (in my opinion), adjusting key bindings and other bits to my taste, and optimizing the environment for the languages I currently use most (Javascript and Go).
+For better or worse, I also spend a lot of time staring at JSON and YAML and like appropriately tuned syntax highlighting.

 _This project is very opinionated._ When compared to more thorough projects like [amix/vim](https://github.com/amix/vimrc), I've stripped a lot of compatability code